microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframework-put-trustframeworkpolicy.md

 ## Request body

-In the request body, provide an XML representation of the [trustFrameworkPolicy](../resources/trustframeworkpolicy.md) object. **Note:** the content type must be `application/xml`.
+In the request body, provide an XML representation of the [trustFrameworkPolicy](../resources/trustframeworkpolicy.md) object.

+>**Note:** the content type must be `application/xml`.

 ## Response

-There are 3 cases for this response:
+The response will be one of the following:
-1. If [trustFrameworkPolicy](../resources/trustframeworkpolicy.md) exists, this results in an update.
-A successful request returns `200 OK` response code.
+- If a [trustFrameworkPolicy](../resources/trustframeworkpolicy.md) exists, a successful request returns a `200 OK` response code.

-2. If [trustFrameworkPolicy](../resources/trustframeworkpolicy.md) does not exist, this is similar to the [POST](trustframework-post-trustframeworkpolicy.md) method.
-A successful request returns `201 Created` response code.
+- If a [trustFrameworkPolicy](../resources/trustframeworkpolicy.md) does not exist, a successful request returns a `201 Created` response code.
-3. If unsuccessful, a `4xx` error will be returned with specific details.
+- If unsuccessful, a `4xx` error will be returned with specific details.

 ## Example

-The following example updates **trustFrameworkPolicy**.
+The following example updates a **trustFrameworkPolicy**.

 ##### Request